 4. UX Design & Testing

 Design is simply getting the job done.
-With data-grounded business insights, personas, and user journeys, designers should be equipped with all they need to create a product that mirrors the vision filtered by reality
+With data-grounded business insights, personas, and user journeys, designers should be equipped with all they need to create a product that mirrors the vision filtered by reality.

 Typically, the design stage finalizes with the prototype, which should test and validate whether the initial assumptions were right.
 With a prototype, natural interaction with customers is possible, during which some unexpected insights may come out and be used during the subsequent iterations.
 Usability testing can be done with various methods such as lab testing, session recordings, or guerilla testing.
 The whole idea of testing is to gather real-life insights, especially on what doesn't work with the product.

-Just a little remark to make sure we’re on the same page since product design is often confused with UX design.
+Product design vs UX design Just a little remark to make sure we’re on the same page since product design is often confused with UX design.
 There are however some distinct differences between them.
+Product designers' goal is to "fit" the product in the business guidelines, while UX designers focus on "framing" these business goals into user journeys. |

 5. UI Design & Branding